CourtneyOaks/CourtneyOaks/README.md

  👋 Hi, my name is Courtney Oaks.

 I’m an aspiring data analyst interested in anything to do with data analysis.
-I am specically interested in data analysis in the fields of hospitality, revenue, market, and marketing.
+I am specifically interested in data analysis in the fields of vacation rentals, revenue, and marketing.

 I recently completed Coursera's Data Analytics certification and currently enrolled in SQL for Data Science by University of California, Davis.
 I have knowledge with Goggle Sheets/Excel, SQL, R, and Tableau.